Providing beauty and education to K-State students and visitors.

 Interested faculty propose their ideas each semester, which then undergo committee review for potential awards up to $5,000.
 To maximize return on investment, the committee generally prioritizes high-enrollment courses.

 “Many faculty identified information that was missing from textbooks they’ve used for years.
-Getting that financial award from us gave them the ability to actually sit down and write out exactly what they wanted, how they wanted,” said Rebel Cummings-Sauls, director of the Center for the Advancement of Digital Scholarship, who became involved with the initiative following Turtle’s retirement.
+Getting that financial award from us gave them the ability to actually sit down and write out exactly what they wanted, how they wanted,” said Rebel Cummings-Sauls, former director of the Center for the Advancement of Digital Scholarship, who became involved with the initiative following Turtle’s retirement.

 Former students still reference open/alternative textbooks as a resource later in college and career.
 Formerly skeptical parents have come to appreciate the comprehensive, cost-saving approach.
 Moreover, research suggests there can even be a positive impact on student retention and graduation numbers.